saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

   <img src="/bgimg/MLH Open Source Fellowship.jpg" alt="MLH Open Source Fellowship"/>
 </picture>

-Major League Hacking is a well known platform amidst devs and hackers, so apart from thier regular fellowhips.
+Major League Hacking is a well-known platform amidst devs and hackers, so apart from their regular fellowships.

-They also have Open Source Focused Fellowship also, the fellowhsip is a 12 week Internship for aspiring software engineers.
+They also have Open Source Focused Fellowship also, the fellowship is a 12-week Internship for aspiring software engineers.

 What you will be doing on the MLH Open Source Internships is contributing to any Open Source projects that most companies depends on,.